Sexual Discrimination and Misconduct Policy

 - Responsible for monitoring compliance with all procedural requirements, record keeping and time frames outlined in this policy;

-- Responsible for conducting or overseeing investigations of complaints against students.
+- Responsible for conducting or overseeing investigations of complaints against students; and

-The Title IX Coordinator is supported by Mary E. Main, the Executive Director of Human Resources, who serves as the Assistant Title IX Coordinator for Employment, and Elizabeth Knapp, the Associate Provost, who serves as the Assistant Title IX Coordinator for Gender Equity in Athletics.
+The Title IX Coordinator is supported by Mary E. Main, the Executive Director of Human Resources, who serves as the Assistant Title IX Coordinator for Employment.
 Other individuals or offices that may be involved in addressing complaints may include the Director of Public Safety; the Vice President for Student Affairs and Dean of Students or a professional staff member of Student Affairs; Human Resources; the Provost's Office; and the Vice President for Finance and Administration and Treasurer.
 The individuals who will address complaints will be limited to a small circle of individuals who need to know in order to implement this policy.

 IV.
 Privacy and Confidentiality